onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

 Licensing Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^
-ONAP operators build the VNF License using SDC during onboarding.
+ONAP can support external licensing management solution (e.g. vendor specific) in addition to its own licensing management solution.
+If licensing management solution is provided by ONAP, ONAP operators build the VNF License using SDC during onboarding.
 Refer to the ONAP User Guide for details.
 The operators require certain information regarding VNF licences.
 This information currently is delivered out of band.